-Deep into my loud pipes hearing, long I rode there wondering, fearing,
+Deep into my slip-on hearing, long I rode there wondering, fearing,

 Revving, dreaming trails no mortal ever dared to ride before;

-But the silence was surely broken, and the stillness gave no token,
+But with silence surely broken, and the stillness gave no token,

 And the only word there spoken was the whispered word, “LC4?”